AngelaCox/UX-Portfolio/_projects/myob/documentation-audit.md

 A sample of qualitative audit results:

 * There are hundreds of external links, which were once automatically redirected urls.
 I'm guessing over the years technical writers in a hurry have replaced those with embedded urls and as the external links have been changed, the links are now broken.
 Hundreds and hundreds of broken links.
 * At one point, someone copied a 2014 helpcentre, called it 2015 and has not modified or updated any of the links.
-This is a particular challenge, as the incorrect links are not broken or incorrect, so a link crawler tool cannot be identified.
+This is a particular challenge, as the incorrect links are not broken or incorrect, so a link crawler tool cannot identify these issues.
 They are pointing to legitimate 2013-2014 pages, which is incorrect for the 2015 product.

 The content audit is currently taking place, two of the strategies employed for the audit are below.